JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ### Add internet access permission

-To access the internet, the Android application needs the appropriate permission:
+To allow the Android application to access the internet, add the following permission to the `androidApp/src/main/AndroidManifest.xml` file:

-Update your `androidApp/src/main/AndroidManifest.xml` file with the access permission:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>